Fire Emblem: Three Houses hands-on — conveniences and calendars

 But Three Houses makes fights a good deal more convenient.
 You have a rewind feature that you can use three times for each mission.
 This can help you undo a single mistake without forcing you have to start the battle over from scratch.
 This is especially nice if you’re on the receiving end of an unlucky critical strike from an enemy that kills one of your minions in a single blow.
 Traditionally, Fire Emblem has perma-death for its characters.
 You can play Three Houses without it turned on, but I prefer (as do many traditionalists) to keep perma-death on.

 You also have access to special combat abilities that make your attacks stronger or give them special properties in exchange for taking away extra durability.
-Yes, most weapons in the came will break if you use them too often.
+Yes, most weapons in the game will break if you use them too often.
 But so far, you make enough money that it’s easy to keep all of my fighters properly stocked.

 Three Houses also lets you assign battalions to your fighters.
 Visually, this is awesome.
 While the battlefield maintains the classic top-down, chess-like look while you’re moving your units around, the camera takes a more visual approach when characters begin to fight.
 You can see these battalions in the midst of the action, which makes these missions feel more like actual battles and less like a spat between a couple dozen people.